 - In terms of cellular IoT connections, North East Asia is leading, accounting for over half of all connections in 2019.

-The Massive IoT technologies NB-IoT and Cat-M continue to be rolled out around the world.
-2G and 3G connectivity still enable the majority of IoT applications, but during 2019 the number of Massive IoT connections are estimated to have increased by a factor of 3, reaching close to 100 million at the end of the year.
+The Massive IoT technologies NB-IoT and Cat-M1 continue to be rolled out around the world, but at a slightly slower pace in 2020 than previously forecast due to the impact of COVID-19.
+2G and 3G connectivity still enable the majority of IoT applications, but during 2019, the number of Massive IoT connections increased by a factor of 3, reaching close to 100 million connections at the end of the year.

-North East Asia is leading the global adoption of cellular IoT.
-At the end of 2019, it is estimated that the region will account for 60 percent of all cellular IoT connections, a figure set to increase to 68 percent in 2025.
-This reflects both the ambition and size of the cellular IoT market in this region.
+North East Asia is leading in terms of the number of cellular IoT connections.
+At the end of 2019, the region accounted for 54 percent of all cellular IoT connections, a figure set to increase to 67 percent by 2025.

 *These figures are also included in the figures for wide-area IoT

 The first 5G NR-capable IoT platforms have recently been released.
 Modules from several vendors are available, as well as tailored platforms for PCs and advanced wearables.
 In the second half of 2020 and during 2021, this is expected to expand to include use cases involving personal and commercial vehicles, cameras, industry routers and gaming.
 Such devices will initially support mobile broadband capabilities, but performance is expected to evolve towards time-critical communication capabilities where needed, via software upgrades on devices and networks.